Large deviations asymptotics for unbounded additive functionals of diffusion processes: Introduction

 Let us explain, on an intuitive level, how we obtain our results.
 Suppose that we decompose the path of the Langevin diffusion into ``cycles'' corresponding to returns to a neighborhood of the origin.
-At each cycle, we consider the probability that the area under the curve is of order $t$.
-By considering time scales of order $O(t^\beta)$ and spatial scales of order $O(t^{\alpha/p})$ with $\beta\triangleq (1-\kappa)/(p+1-\kappa)$ and $\alpha\triangleq p/(p+1-\kappa)$, we obtain a small-noise diffusion with variance parameter of order $O(t^{-(1+\kappa)/(p+1-\kappa)})$.
-In terms of this scaled small-noise diffusion, the area under the curve within the cycle in question must be of order $O(1)$ which is governed by a large deviations rate with speed $O(t^{(\kappa+1)/(p+1-\kappa)})$.
-Under the assumption $p > 2\kappa$, $(\kappa+1)/(p+1-\kappa)$ is smaller than $1$, hence, we conclude that a typical cycle exhibits semi-exponential tails and therefore is heavy-tailed.
+We will show that the area under each cycle is heavy-tailed, and that standard intuition from heavy tails applies, i.e., a single big value of the area under a cycle dominates the value of $\mathcal{A}(t)$.
+To show that the area for a particular cycle is heavy-tailed, we consider the probability that the area under the curve within a cycle is of order $t$, and examine the diffusion within a cycle on time scales of order $O(t^\beta)$ and spatial scales of order $O(t^{\alpha/p})$ with $\beta\triangleq (1-\kappa)/(p+1-\kappa)$ and $\alpha\triangleq p/(p+1-\kappa)$.
+The resulting process, $X_t(u)\triangleq\frac{1}{t^{\alpha/p}}X(ut^\beta)$, $u\geq 0$, is a diffusion process with variance parameter of order $O(t^{-\gamma})$ with $\gamma \triangleq (1+\kappa)/(p+1-\kappa)$.
+Since $\gamma>0$, the noise of this scaled diffusion process is small.
+In terms of this scaled small-noise diffusion, the area under the curve within the cycle in question must be of order $O(1)$, which is shown to be governed by a large deviations rate with speed $O(t^{\gamma})$.
+Under the assumption $p > 2\kappa$, $\gamma$ is smaller than $1$.
+Hence, we conclude that a typical cycle exhibits semi-exponential tails with shape parameter $\gamma$ (i.e., tails of the form $\exp\{-t^\gamma\}$) and therefore is heavy-tailed.
 This stands in contrast to the (more conventional) linear speed typically found in large deviations analysis.